RaptorBlingx/enms-project/ui_guide.md

 *   **Description:** This is the primary overview dashboard in Grafana for the entire printer fleet.
 It provides high-level metrics on machine status (e.g., how many are printing, idle, or offline), recent job history, and overall energy consumption trends.
 *   **Screenshot:**
     ![Fleet Operations](docs/Fleet%20Operations.png)
+#### **Downloading Job Reports (Digital Product Passport)**

+A key feature of the "Recent Print Jobs" table on this dashboard is the ability to download a permanent record for any completed print.

+*   **PDF Report:** In the "Report" column, a <i class="fas fa-file-pdf"></i> PDF icon will appear for any job that has a generated report.
+*   **Purpose:** Clicking this icon allows you to download a detailed, single-page **Digital Product Passport** for that specific job.
+*   **Content:** This PDF contains the final, authoritative data for the print, including:
+    *   Total energy consumption and print duration.
+    *   Material used and filament quantity.
+    *   Key G-code metadata (object name, layer height, etc.).
+    *   The final "energy plant" image, providing a visual summary of the job's energy footprint.

+This report serves as a permanent certificate that can be kept with the physical printed object for traceability and quality assurance.

 ### 2.2.
 Performance Comparison